Ben-Ortiz/cs419_group_project/README.md

 in the server terminal, type "python server.py 'YOUR IPv4 address' 8888" to start the server

-in the 1st client terminal type "python app.py"
+in the 1st client terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 1st client
 type "create"
 enter a username (example: alice) enter a password (example: alice)